coldbox-modules/cbstorages/readme.md

 storages = {
     // Cache Storage Settings
     cacheStorage = {
-        cachename   = "The CacheBox cache to use", timeout     = 60 // The default timeout of the session bucket, defaults to 60 },
+        cachename   = "The CacheBox cache provider to use", timeout     = 60 // The default timeout of the session bucket, defaults to 60 },